 Shared vs. Dedicated Shortcodes

-There are two types of short codes for texting - shared short codes and dedicated short codes.
+There are two types of texting codes - shared short codes and dedicated short codes.
 As the name suggests, a shared short code is shared among the clients of a bulk text messaging service provider.
 Dedicated short codes for texting are unique to each individual company or organization, but they are expensive.

 “Random” dedicated short codes for texting are any random five or six digit combination of numbers and can cost in excess of $6,000 per year to rent.
 “Vanity” dedicated short codes for texting - codes such as short code texting number 313131 that are easy to remember - can cost more than double for a year´s rental depending on your use case and industry you are in.